Cornflower blue: Microsoft XNA

 Cornflower blue is the default clear color used in the XNA framework.

 Bavarian Infantry Uniform Color

 Coat color of Bavarian infantry in the early 19th Century especially found in the Napoleonic Era.

 In popular culture

 The German popular song "Kornblumenblau" (literally "cornflower blue") humorously glorifies extreme drunkenness, blau being German slang for "drunk" and cornflower blue being an intense shade of the color.

-In the novel and movie Fight Club, the protagonist's manager is obsessed with cornflower blue, wearing cornflower blue ties and asking a software developer if an icon can be changed to cornflower blue.
+In Chuck Palahniuk's Fight Club, Cornflower blue is a color associated with the Narrator's boss; it is revealed that he chose that particular shade of blue to highlight an icon.